 The climb to success and financial freedom is not easy; it will require a lot of sacrifices, especially when you are just starting.
 On one hand, this means saying no to that high-end bag or shoes you so want for now.
 Instead of ‘upgrading’ your lifestyle for every promotion or raise you get, think long term and try to live below your means.
 You might only have a pair or two of slacks today, but think how many pairs you can afford in the future once your invested money has grown.

-On the other hand, learning to be contented with a simple lifestyle might be a better idea.
+On the other hand, learning to be content with a simple lifestyle might be a better idea.
 A decluttered, Zen lifestyle work for some, and you should give it a try.
 Marie Kondo’s New York Times best-seller is a good place to start.

 This does not mean that you should always go for the cheapest options.
-For instance, rather than opting for the $1 meals or eating at fast food chains, invest on nutritious ingredients like veggies and fruits with which you can cook on your own.
+For instance, rather than opting for the $1 meals or eating at fast food chains, invest in nutritious ingredients like veggies and fruits with which you can cook on your own.

 The better approach is to find the product or services that will make you say “money well spent.”
-Instead of going for that cheap pair of shoes that will only be usable a month or two, you can invest in ones that may be a bit more costly but will last for years.
+Instead of going for that cheap pair of shoes that will only be used a month or two, you can invest in ones that may be a bit more costly but will last for years.
 No, we do not mean designer items, but high-quality ones.

 - Save in different possible ways

 Saving does not only mean transferring a part of your regular income to your savings account.
 You can also apply it to the other things.
 Going shopping for the basics (food, clothes, etc.)?
 There are ways to make the most of your money when you do so, and that we call smart grocery shopping.